Boka Chaul

 Boka Chaul is a variety of short-grained rice mainly grown in the Indian state of Assam.
 It is a common and widely cultivated crop in the Lower Brahmaputra Valley Zone of Assam, encompassing the districts of Dhubri, Kokrajhar, Chirang, Bongaigaon, Goalpara, Barpeta, Nalbari, Baksa, Kamrup Rural, Kamrup Metropolitan, Darrang, and Udalguri falling in Lower Assam division.
 Boka Chaul is a brand or group name associated with a specific type of parboiled rice.
-This rice is produced by parboiling whole grains of a unique winter rice variety called Boka dhan.
+This rice is produced by parboiling whole grains of a winter rice variety called Boka dhan.
 Soaking the kernels in cold water (at ambient temperature) is sufficient to prepare Boka chaul for consumption.

 Under its Geographical Indication tag, it is referred to as "Boka Chaul".

 Name

 Boka chaul, literally translated as "soft rice" in the local state language of Assamese, derives its name from the word "Boka" meaning "mud" - reflecting the soft texture of the rice while "Chaul" means rice.